rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I will use some basic functional concepts like currying without explaining them.
 I assume some familiarity with TypeScript but reader not familiar with the language should be able to guess/infer what the example code does.
 There is only one prerequisite to reading this: interest in types.

 I am currently leading a re-write of a legacy front-end component that was originally written using Vue.js, the goal is to rewrite it using the new React.js and TypeScript.
-My goal in this post is to share my experience with TypeScript and my approach to using it.
+One of the goals in this post is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in 3 years.
 I have my FP hat on when writing TS.
 TS and JS may try to punch some holes in that hat but it still keeps me warm and protected.

 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.
 (Please make sure to correct me if I get anything wrong or if I am missing something.)
 I think all of this gives me a different and a fresh perspective and a reason to write this post for others to see.
 For some readers, parts of this post will feel strange, established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
 Strange is a corollary of different.
+We will work with TS to solve type puzzles, discover a completely wrong code that compiles and a correct code that does not.
+We will explore many curios sides of TS.

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?